soilwise-he/SoilWise-documentation/tech/docs/technical_components/interlinker.md

 SWR-1 implements the interlinking of data and knowledge assets based on explicit links that are found in the harvested metadata.
 The harvesting processes implemented in SWR-1 have been extended with this function to detect such linkages and store them in the repository and add them to the SWR knowledge graph.
 This allows e.g. exposing this additional information to the UI for displaying and linkage the  and other functions.

 !! @Paul, @Hugo to add relevant details
+!!
+Do we link to the harvester component for now?

 ## Similarity Finder